ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter14.md

 As he turned around in Lán WàngJī’s direction, the first thing Wèi WúXiàn saw was a large white bath towel that landed on his head.

-“Your hair is still wet,” said Lán WàngJī, and then he began to wipe Wèi WúXiàn’s hair.
-Starting from the scalp, he softly massaged Wèi WúXiàn’s head, then carried on bit by bit, rubbing the whole hair.
+“Your hair is still wet,” said Lán WàngJī, and then he began to wipe it.
+Starting from the scalp, he softly massaged Wèi WúXiàn’s head, then carried on bit by bit, rubbing all the hair.

 Wèi WúXiàn felt as though he was floating on a cloud, feeling relaxed and peaceful, and everything around him became silent, except for the rustle of his hair being wiped.